pierlj/ken-burns-effect/README.md

 - It is important to set properly the `CUDA_HOME` variable according to your system so that CUDA kernels can be executed.
 - It is highly recommended to run these scripts on a GPU.
 Minimum recommended memory would be 6 GB.
 - Dependencies: `PyTorch=1.3.1`, `torchvision`, `kornia=0.3.0`, `cupy`, `h5py`, `opencv`, `dill` and `moviepy`.
+- Path to helper_math.h: Change the path to helper_math.h to match your own system in ./utils/common.py l.14 .

 **[Link to my thesis.](https://drive.google.com/file/d/1H1NS4E41A390AlSg8GVHwZfY5oXgVi8e/view?usp=sharing)**